xmidt-org/xmidt/deploy/README.md

 ### INFO
-The docker-compose file provides 1 full datacenter with on talaria in a "backup" datacenter. since this is just pure docker no swarm or kubernets its easiest to deal with just one dc, and since all ports are exposed the names might seem a little weird.
+The docker-compose file provides 1 full datacenter with on talaria in a "backup" datacenter. since this is just pure docker no swarm or kubernetes its easiest to deal with just one dc, and since all ports are exposed the names might seem a little weird.

 #### Connection